Follow this tutorial to learn how to create multilingual WordPress sites using the Avada theme and WPML.

 - WooCommerce Carousel (fusion_products_slider) | Attribute: cat_slug

-Learn more about defining page builder shortcodes in the language configuration file.
+To learn more, see the page about defining page builder shortcodes in the language configuration file.

 Current unresolved issues: